International Programmes 2022/2023

 ifs Internationale Filmschule Köln © ifs

-The portfolio of the ifs covers the following Bachelor’s programmes: Screenwriting, Directing, Creative Producing, Director of Photography, Editing Picture & Sound, VFX & Animation, and Production Design.
-The international Master’s programmes include: Serial Storytelling, Digital Narratives, 3D Animation for Film & Games, and Entertainment Producing as well as Film.
+The ifs portfolio covers Bachelor’s programmes in Creative Producing, Directing, Director of Photography, Editing Picture & Sound, Production Design, Screenwriting, and VFX & Animation, as well as Master’s programmes in 3D Animation for Film & Games, Digital Narratives, Entertainment Producing, Film and Serial Storytelling.
 The study programmes are carried out in cooperation with the TH Köln – University of Applied Sciences.
-In addition, there are several continuing education programmes for media professionals ranging from Acting to Masterclass Non-Fiction.

 University location